Kani-mozhi3/Pizza-sales-Report/README.md

 ​

 ## 🏆 Top & Bottom Performers
-This section of the dashboard identifies the highest and lowest performing products to help with menu optimization and inventory planning.
+The dashboard identifies the highest and lowest performing products to help with menu optimization and inventory planning.

 ### 🔥 Top 5 Best Sellers
 By Revenue: The Thai Chicken Pizza leads with the highest contribution to total sales.